ARC360 News – Friday, 5 July 2024

 Delegates will hear thoughts from insurers, vehicle manufacturers, repairers and other key persons of influence from across the sector on how, when and why the sector is preparing for the future including special sessions focused on ‘getting in shape to win more business’ and ‘acquisition, growth and integration’.

-The conference agenda will include contributions from:
+The conference agenda includes contributions from:

 • Chris Ashworth, Founder, ILC